 “GI Bill®” is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at: https://www.benefits.va.gov/gibill/

 Withdrawal from the University

-To withdraw completely from the University, Undergraduate students must notify the Office of the University Registrar in person, in writing, by e-mail or by fax that they are withdrawing.
-Graduate students must contact their Program Director.
-The student or University staff will complete a withdrawal form and the Student Account Services, Financial Aid, Admissions (if applicable) and Vice President of Student Affairs offices will be notified of the withdrawal.
+To withdraw completely from the University, Undergraduate students must notify the Office of the University Registrar in person, in writing, by e-mail, or by fax that they are withdrawing.
+The student or University staff will complete a withdrawal form and the Student Account Services, Financial Aid, Admissions (if applicable), and Vice President of Student Affairs offices will be notified of the withdrawal.
 Discontinued class attendance does not constitute an official withdrawal.
 The official withdrawal date will be the date this procedure is initiated.
 If a student is no longer attending any class, the University may withdraw the student’s enrollment (see Administrative Withdrawal).

 Friends University may elect to initiate an administrative withdrawal in order to withdraw a student from all classes for any of the following reasons:

 - The student has failed to provide the documentation required by the University in order for the student to achieve full admission status.

 - The student has failed to meet the University’s basic standards for academic performance and/or progress.

 - The student is no longer attending any classes.